Next Post >

 If your ceremony includes religious or cultural elements, it’s essential to familiarise yourself with any veil-specific customs.
 Respecting these customs by adopting certain ways of wearing the veil can add a rich layer of meaning to your celebration.

-The Wedding Veil Reimagined: For the Modern Bride
+Veil Alternatives for the Modern Bride